pakket-project/core/README.md

-# packages
+# core

-Core packages for Stew.
+Core packages for pakket.